ibm-cloud-docs/Backup/getting-started.md

 {: toc-services=""}
 {: toc-completion-time="2h"}

 Backups make sure that your data is safely stored outside of your device and stays protected. {{site.data.keyword.backup_full}} is an automated agent-based backup system that is managed through the Cloud Backup Portal browser-based management utility. {{site.data.keyword.backup_notm}} provides users with a method to back up data between servers in one or more data centers on the {{site.data.keyword.cloud}} network.
 Administrators can set backups to follow a daily, weekly, or custom schedule that targets full systems, specific directories, or even individual files.
-Extra plug-ins ensure compatibility with software like [MS Exchange](/docs/Backup?topic=Backup-Exchangeplugin), [MS SQL](/docs/Backup?topic=Backup-MSSQLplugin), [Oracle](/docs/Backup?topic=Backup-Oracleplugin#Oracleplugin), [VMware vSphere&reg;](/docs/Backup?topic=Backup-VRA), and enable users to complete a [Bare Metal Restore](/docs/Backup?topic=Backup-BMRplugin#BMRplugin) on physical servers that run Windows OS, when necessary.
+Extra plug-ins provide compatibility with software like [MS Exchange](/docs/Backup?topic=Backup-Exchangeplugin), [MS SQL](/docs/Backup?topic=Backup-MSSQLplugin), [Oracle](/docs/Backup?topic=Backup-Oracleplugin#Oracleplugin), [VMware vSphere&reg;](/docs/Backup?topic=Backup-VRA), and enable users to complete a [Bare Metal Restore](/docs/Backup?topic=Backup-BMRplugin#BMRplugin) on physical servers that run Windows OS, when necessary.
 {: shortdesc}

 ## Before you begin